 - Price.
 Non-custodial software wallets are often free to download, while you have to purchase a non-custodial hardware wallet.

 - Features.
-Consider whether you want to do more than just hold the private keys to your digital assets in your own custody.
-Some non-custodial wallets allow you to stake your digital assets or put them to work through dapps.
+Consider if you want to do more than just hold the private keys to your digital assets in your own custody.
+Some non-custodial wallets let you stake your digital assets or access dApps.

 - User interface (UI).
-You might want to test a few non-custodial wallets out or watch some YouTube videos on them before deciding on which has the UI that's right for you.
+You might want to test out a few non-custodial wallets or watch a few YouTube tutorials before deciding which is best designed for you.

 A wallet should have an intuitive and easy-to-use interface, making it accessible to both beginners and experienced users.
 The ability to store and manage a variety of cryptocurrencies is crucial, as the crypto market consists of numerous digital assets.
 A good wallet should provide a reliable backup and recovery system to protect against data loss or theft of the wallet's private keys.
 Access to transaction history and reporting features is essential for tracking your cryptocurrency holdings and activities.